Austin-Choi/Problem-Solving/README.md

 # Problem-Solving
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a auto push repository for Problem solving Sites, BOJ
+Programmers
+etc.